vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 Chapter Eight 115.
 The generic attribute of all jars is jarness, i.e., that which perme

 ates all jars.
-The highest Lord, Siva, is far more extensive than any other generic attribute; therefore, he is the greatest universal by
+The highest Lord, śiva, is far more extensive than any other generic attribute; therefore, he is the greatest universal by

 whose light everything shines.
 116. According to this system, where some specific characteristics such